CM points on Shimura curves via QM-equivariant isogeny volcanoes: QM-equivariant isogeny volcanoes

 For an imaginary quadratic field $K$, we are therefore justified in defining $\mathcal{G}^D_{K,\ell}$ to be the subgraph of $\mathcal{G}^D_\ell$ consisting of vertices corresponding to QM abelian surfaces with $K$-CM.
 An edge in $\mathcal{G}^D_{K,\ell}$ corresponds to a class of QM-cyclic $\ell$-isogenies $[\varphi: (A,\iota) \rightarrow (A',\iota')]$ between QM abelian surfaces with $K$-CM, and the above lemma tells us that as we move along paths in $\mathcal{G}^D_{K,\ell}$, the central conductors of vertices met have the same prime-to-$\ell$ part.
 It follows that $\mathcal{G}^D_{K,\ell}$ has a decomposition

 where $\mathcal{G}^D_{K,\ell,\ff_0}$ denotes the subgraph of $\mathcal{G}^D_{K,\ell}$ with vertices having corresponding central conductors of the form $\ff_0\ell^a$ for some $a \in \mathbb{N}$.

-Any edge in $\mathcal{G}_{K,\ell,\ff_0}$ has vertices with corresponding central conductors $\ff$ and $\ff'$ satisfying $f/\ff' \in \{1,\ell,\ell^{-1}\}$.
+Any edge in $\mathcal{G}_{K,\ell,\ff_0}$ has vertices with corresponding central conductors $\ff$ and $\ff'$ satisfying $\ff/\ff' \in \{1,\ell,\ell^{-1}\}$.
 Defining the \textbf{level} of a vertex in $\mathcal{G}^D_{K,\ell,\ff_0}$ having central conductor $\ff$ to be $\text{ord}_\ell(\ff)$, we note that a directed edge can do one of three things: \begin{itemize} \item increase the level by one, in which case we will call the edge \textbf{ascending}, \item decrease the level by one, in which case we will call the edge \textbf{descending}, or \item leave the level unchanged, in which case we will call the edge \textbf{horizontal}. \end{itemize}

-We will refer to ascending and descending edges collectively as \textbf{vertical} edges, especially when we are justified in ignoring direction.
-For a connected component of $\mathcal{G}^D_{K,\ell,\ff_0}$, we will call the subgraph consisting of level $0$ vertices and horizontal edges between them the \textbf{surface} of that component.
+We will refer to ascending and descending edges collectively as \textbf{vertical} edges.
+For a connected component of $\mathcal{G}^D_{K,\ell,\ff_0}$, we refer to the subgraph consisting of level $0$ vertices and horizontal edges between them as the \textbf{surface} of that component.
 In other words, the vertex set of the surface consists of vertices with corresponding central conductor $\ff_0$.
-This choice of terminology is reflective of the fact that we cannot have an ascending isogeny starting at level $0$ as well as the fact that horizontal edges can only occur between surface vertices, as the following lemma states.
+This choice of terminology is reflective of the fact that we cannot have an ascending isogeny starting at level $0$, and of fact that horizontal edges can only occur between surface vertices, as the following lemma states.